 For an eCommerce store, every user who visits the website is a potential customer.
 A successful eCommerce store is one that converts a high number of visitors into buyers.
 Everyone wants a high conversion rate.
 But getting there involves more than just optimizing a single page.
-To get a high conversion rate, you have to optimize the buying process, and that starts with the category page.
-This article is the first of a series on how to optimize each page in the buying process for better a conversion rate.
+To get a high conversion rate, you have to optimize the buying process, and that starts with your category page.

 All eCommerce Sites Have a Conversion Funnel